APAC Market Digest: Probably not time to buy the dip, but be selective, consider commodities

 - Meanwhile, the ASX200 (ASXSP200.I) rose 0.5% at 1pm with Mining and Energy stocks beefing up the market, with those sectors up 2.3% and 1.1% respectively.
 Elsewhere, listed Australian property stocks, collectively rose 0.9% as the RBA is now expected to rise interest rates in August, instead of May.
 As for stand out stocks, Graincorp (GNC) shares rose 6% as the wheat price rose 7% due to Russian sanctions, while Australia grapples with floods.
 Gold stocks, Gold Road Resources (GOR) rose 5% after the gold price bolstered.
 And shares in rare earth giant, Lynas (LYC) rose 4.9% to a two month high on better than expected profits with the company guiding that demand is likely to increase in FY22.

-- In Asia; the Hong Kong the Hang Seng (HSI.I)and China’s CSI300 (000300.I) both fell on Monday.
-With the European Commission’s decision to remove selected Russian banks from access to SWIFT, the Hong Kong and China’s share markets are set to give back their overnight gains from last Friday’s U.S. ADR trading and open lower this morning.
+- In Asia: With the European Commission’s decision to remove selected Russian banks from access to SWIFT, markets have given back their overnight gains from last Friday’s U.S. ADR trading.
+Hong Kong’s Hang Seng (HSI.I) fell over 1% and China’s CSI300 (000300.I) was down modestly.
 Last Friday, Chinese coal miners were sold off, following the NDRC’s announcement to cap price of thermal coal effective from 1 May 2022 at about 30% below current market price.
-In Singapore, the Straits Times Index (STI) is poised to also see a negative day amid additional sanctions on Russia.
-Singapore Technologies Engineering announced full year results.
+In Singapore, the Straits Times Index (STI) fell more than 2%.
+Last Friday, Singapore Technologies Engineering announced full year results.
 Revenues rose 7.5% and net income was up 9.3%.
 Businesses recovered across all segments.